 “In the process of optimizing your social media presence with visuals, of course, you need to be mindful of choosing the right sizes and dimensions.
 Other than those specifications, though, you actually have a lot of great options”

-Don’t ignore the following principles:
+When designing visuals, don’t ignore the following principles:

 7 Ways to Improve Engagements via Visual Aids

 1- Use Images to Illustrate Your Taglines